Charles P. Allen High School

 This school serves Hammonds Plains, Bedford and a section of Halifax since 2010; for three years at the original CPA and current location since 2013.
 It serviced Waverley, Fall River, Windsor Junction and Montague Gold Mines until 2000 when Lockview High School was opened.
 It opened in 1978, six years after Sackville High School was opened and did serve Bedford.
-In 2009, CPA ranked 2nd with a grade of A- on the AIMS list.
+In 2009, CPA ranked 2nd with a grade of A− on the AIMS list.

 The school is one of only five schools in HRM that offers the International Baccalaureate Programme; a two year, internationally standardised university-prep program.
 CPA also offers the O2 program, a three-year program that is unique to Nova Scotia public schools.

+As of 2023, the school has an enrollment of 1,823, making it the largest high school in Nova Scotia by enrollment.

+History

+2023 stabbing spree

+On March 20, 2023, a 15-year-old student facing disciplinary action for posting "anti-furry posters" around the school used a folding knife and at least three other knives to stab the principal and an administrative assistant inside their offices, then deliberately cut his own neck before being taken into custody.

 School teams

 CPA has teams that participate in: